 Up until recently, I wasn’t clear on the difference between “working on” my business and “working in” my business.
 Nor did I understand why that was important, especially for service-based businesses.
+Knowing what is small business also helped.
 It’s important to know so you can plan your daily business activities more effectively.

 During your business day you need to spend time working ON your business as well as IN your business.
 Let me explain.